karimra/gnmic/docs/global_flags.md

 The token flag `[--token]` sets a token value to be added to each RPC as an Authorization Bearer Token.

+Applied only in the case of a secure gRPC connection.

 ### username

 The username flag `[-u | --username]` is used to specify the target username as part of the user credentials.
 If omitted, the input prompt is used to provide the username.